What is Dobson’s Model of Classroom Management?

 2. Failing to inform students, beforehand, that certain misbehaviors attract punishment.

-3. Forgetting to consider certain features of the student, example; age, physical and emotional state.
+3. Forgetting to consider certain features of the student, for example; age, physical and emotional state.

 4. Overlooking the nature and type of the instruments used.